bgeri74/SamuMovie/README.md

 # SamuMovie

+This repository was forked from the original GitHub SamuMovie repository.

 [Samu](http://arxiv.org/abs/1511.02889) (Nahshon) has captured a movie.
 This is an example of the manuscript entitled "Samu in his prenatal development".